 Grades 10-12, E. C. Glass.
 Full Credit Year Course.
-Prerequisite: Algebra I and Foundations of Computer Science, Computer Programming, or Teacher Recommendation.
+Prerequisite: Algebra I recommended.
 AP Computer Science Principles is designed to introduce students to the central ideas of computer science, to instill ideas and practices of computational thinking, and to have students engage in activities that show how computing changes the world.
 The course is rigorous and rich in computational content, includes computational and critical thinking skills, and engages students in the creative aspects of the field.
 Through both its content and pedagogy, this course aims to appeal to a broad audience.
 Computational thinking practices include connecting computing, creating computational artifacts, abstracting, analyzing problems and artifacts, communications and collaborating.
 All students are required to take the AP Computer Science Principles examination in May.